Carnival Panorama Ship Review and Photos

 Within the two-deck Cloud 9 Spa, you’ll find treatment rooms, a salon, a fitness center, and a thermal suite.

-One of the popular spots on Carnival Panorama is the thermal suite within the Cloud 9 Spa.
-Here you’ll find both dry and steam heat chambers, a mineral pool and heated loungers.
+One of Carnival Panorama’s popular spots is the thermal suite within the Cloud 9 Spa.
+Here, you’ll find dry and steam heat chambers, a mineral pool, and heated loungers.

-This is the ultimate spot for rest and relaxation during sea days.
-You can buy a day- or week-long pass for the thermal suite.
-Keep in mind it’s capacity controlled so only a certain amount of passes will be sold per voyage or day.
+This is the ultimate spot for rest during sea days.
+You can buy a day—or week-long pass for the thermal suite.
+Keep in mind that it’s capacity-controlled, so only a certain number of passes will be sold per voyage or day.

 Kids and Teen Spaces

-Camp Ocean kids club is dedicated to kids ages two to 11, while Circle C is for the 12-14 year olds and Club O2 is for the 15-17 set.
-Each offers age-appropriate activities, and is run specially trained youth program members and counselors.
+Camp Ocean Kids Club is dedicated to kids ages two to 11, Circle C is for 12-14 year-olds, and Club O2 is for 15-17 year-olds.
+Each offers age-appropriate activities and is run by specially trained youth program members and counselors.

 With Carnival being a cruise line dedicated to families, it’s not surprising that their various programs routinely receive high marks, especially from the people who matter most: the young guests and their parents.